alanlivio/bash-helpers/README.md

 # bash-helpers

-Cross-OS bash helpers to install software (wsl/msys, adb, flutter, ffmpeg), setup (dark mode, clean taskbar/clutter/unused), update python/vscode pkgs, sync dotfiles, common git calls, and more.
+Cross-OS bash helpers for installation (wsl/msys, adb, flutter, ffmpeg), setup (dark mode, clean taskbar/clutter/unused), update python/vscode pkgs, sync dotfiles, common git calls, and more.
 The project logo refers to the synthetic chemical element Bohrium, which also has the initials bh.

 ## Install

-The bash-helpers has two requirements: a `bash shell` and `git`.
-Particulary on windows, they can be installed using [GitForWindows](https://gitforwindows.org/) (you may install it running [install-gitforwindows-and-wt.ps1](https://github.com/alanlivio/bash-helpers/blob/master/lib/win/install-gitforwindows-and-wt.ps1) on powershell).
+The bash-helpers project has two requirements: a `bash shell` and `git`.
+Particularly on windows, they can be installed using [GitForWindows](https://gitforwindows.org/) (you may install it running [install-gitforwindows-and-wt.ps1](https://github.com/alanlivio/bash-helpers/blob/master/lib/win/install-gitforwindows-and-wt.ps1) on powershell).

 Then, on the ubu/mac/GitForWindows `bash shell` with `git`, run:
 ```bash